Albion Academy Historical Society

 Museum History

 In 1959 a parcel of land and South Hall were deeded to the Albion Historical Society as a museum.
 The rest of the campus remains as the Albion Park.
 The park includes a ball diamond, where the Albion Tigers, a Home Talent baseball team still calls home.
 Restoration of the South Hall started immediately and the museum opened in 1960.
 South Hall was renamed Kumlien Hall (in honor of Thure Kumlien, one of the Academy's former professors, world renowned naturalist and prominent character in Sterling North's book about the Albion Prairie - Koshkonong area, The Wolfing).
-Kumlien Hall also contained many of the original Sterling North artifacts along with the birch-bark canoe of Rascal fame.
+Kumlien Hall also contained many of the original Sterling North artifacts along with the wood and canvas canoe of Rascal fame.

 Thure Kumlien